ctkelley/SIAMFANLEquations.jl/README.md

       - It uses __Orthogonalize!.jl__ which defaults to classical Gram-Schmidt twice

 # Coming soon: Release of v 0.3.0

- - Notebook update for PDE example in Ch 2

  - Newton-GMRES
       - Uses __kl_gmres.jl__
       - H-equation + PDE Examples working in notebook

- # This part is done and v 0.3.2 goes out the door when ..
+ # v0.3.3 goes out the door when ..

  - PTC-Krylov + examples are done
  - BiCGSTAB linear solver is done